lucasthormann/TalkALot/README.md

-This terminal based chat application utalizes language features provided by the Concurrency Support Library that facilitate the implementation of concurrent programs (running on a single CPU core) by way of multithreaded programming techniques.
+This terminal-based chat application utilizes language features provided by the concurrency support library sub-component (of the C++ standard library) that facilitate the implementation of concurrent programs (running on a single CPU core) by way of multithreaded programming techniques.
 The Client-Server Model employed by this application was implemented using C-based POSIX functions from a couple of included header files which enable socket programming.

+## Development Environment:
+* Lenovo T14 Gen 6 (x86_64)
+* Ubuntu 24.04.3
+* GNOME Terminal 3.52.0
+* Vi IMproved 9.1

 ## Dependencies:
 * GCC 16.1 or newer in order to use the most up to date version of G++
-* Ubuntu 24.04 LTS or later
+* Git 2.43.0 or newer

-# How To Compile and Run
+# How To Run

 1. Clone the repo
 ```
 git clone https://github.com/lucasthormann/cxx-chat.git
 ```

-3. Run the following commands within your terminal in order to compile the files using g++ (a C++ compiler included in the GNU Compiler Collection)
+3. Run the following Bourne-Again SHell commands within the terminal in order to preprocess, compile, assemble, and link the files using G++ (a C++ compiler included in the GNU Compiler Collection)
 ```
 g++ server.cpp -lpthread -o server
 g++ client.cpp -lpthread -o client
 ```

-3. To run the server executable via a Bash command use the following instruction within the GNOME terminal (if using Noble Numbat)
+3. To run the server executable use the following instruction
 ```
 ./server
 ```

-4. Next run the client executable using the following command
+4. Next, run the client executable using the following command
 ```
 ./client
 ```